 In 2001, Samsung introduced the first Ultra-Slim handset and developed the first 40 inch TFT-LCD at a time when most display screen sizes where maximum of 20 to 30 inches.
 The following, Samsung pushed forward with a 54 inch TFT LCD display making it the largest digital TV in the world and launched the slimmest PDP-TV.

 By 2004, Samsung mobile phones were becoming very popular and the company sold over 20 million in the United States alone, was number one in mobile phone sales in Russia, and introduced the first 60 nano 8 GB NAND Flash memory chip.
 In 2005, Samsung was applauded as the 27th most admired companies in the world.
 It was the same year Samsung launched the first 7 mega pixel camera phone and the first speech recognition phone.
+Today, Samsung smartphones can access any information on the web from stock market prices to houses for sale in Rustenburg.

 In 2009, the company really began to pick up speed with its innovative Samsung milestones with developments in digital technology with a hybrid digital camera, solar-powered phone, the thinnest Blu-ray player, the first 64 GB SSD full HD camcorder, its first full-touch screen mobile phone, and the first infrared video phone in the world, among several other achievements.